Leaf-Agriculture/docs/docs/alerts_events.md

 ### Provider File Processing Failed

-Event for when the processing of an operations file from a provider (either uploaded to provider mnaully or via Wireless Data Transfer) is finished processing but failed in one or more of the processing steps.
+Event for when the processing of an operations file from a provider (either uploaded to provider manually or via Wireless Data Transfer) is finished processing but failed in one or more of the processing steps.
 This event can be useful for identifying files that have failed and are no longer being processed.